Sada Abe: Murder of Ishida

-At about 2 am on May 18, 1936, as Ishida was asleep, Abe wrapped her sash twice around his neck and strangled him to death.
+At about 2 a.m. on May 18, 1936, while Ishida was asleep, Abe wrapped her sash twice around his neck and strangled him to death.
 She later told police, "After I had killed Ishida I felt totally at ease, as though a heavy burden had been lifted from my shoulders, and I felt a sense of clarity."
 After lying with Ishida's body for a few hours, she next severed his penis and testicles with the kitchen knife, wrapped them in a magazine cover, and kept them until her arrest three days later.
 With the blood she wrote "We, Sada and Kichi(zō) Ishida, are alone" (定、石田の吉二人キリ, Sada, Ishida no Kichi Futari-kiri) on Ishida's left thigh, and on a bed sheet.
 She then carved 定 ("Sada", the character for her name) into his left arm.
 After putting on Ishida's underwear, she left the inn at about 8 am, telling the staff not to disturb Ishida.

 After leaving the inn, Abe met her former lover Gorō Ōmiya.
 She repeatedly apologized to him, but Ōmiya, unaware of the murder, assumed that she was apologizing for having taken another lover.
 In actuality, Abe's apologies were for the damage to his political career that she knew his association with her was bound to cause.
 After Ishida's body was discovered, a search was launched for Abe, who had gone missing.
 On May 19, 1936, the newspapers picked up the story. Ōmiya's career was ruined, and Abe's life was under intense public scrutiny from that point onwards.